silent-code/AIDR/README.md

 Validation set: 2881

-**Model:
+**Pretrained Model-
 Resnet-50

-**Data Augmentations
+**Data Augmentations-
-The following data augmentation has been applied to increase the no of images in the training set
+The following data augmentation has been applied to increase the no of images in the training set:

 Flip horizontal
 Lighting